 How often should bank reconciliation be performed?

-What are the common causes of discrepancies in bank reconciliation?
+What are common causes of discrepancies?

-Common causes include timing differences, bank charges, outstanding checks, deposits in transit, and posting errors.
+Timing differences, bank charges, outstanding checks, deposits in transit, and posting errors.

-What is the difference between manual and automated reconciliation?
+What’s the difference between manual and automated reconciliation?

-How can AI improve the bank reconciliation process?
+How can AI improve reconciliation?

-What are best practices for bank reconciliation?
+What are best practices?

 How does multi-entity reconciliation work?